 Use in military transport aircraft

 Turboprop aircraft are vital for military transport due to their unique operability in a variety of environments.
 These aircraft are optimally designed for missions with STOL capabilities, allowing access to rough dirt strips or grass airfields.
-This is represents an advantage over jet powered aircraft which rely on more advanced infrastructure.
+This represents an advantage over jet-powered aircraft, which rely on more advanced infrastructure.
 Because of these attributes, turboprops are incredibly useful in caravan or helo-borne troop transport, evacuation, and resupply missions in austere and ever-shifting battlegrounds.

 Furthermore, turboprops hold important distinctions over jets in terms of military applications due to the aircraft’s operational fuel expenses.
 Reduced cost fuel consumption allows for longer mission range and duration without increasing the logistical burden, making this feature especially helpful during prolonged operations or repeated sorties.
 Moreover, the rugged and often simpler build of turboprop engines increases reliability while decreasing maintenance requirements to endure less-than-ideal conditions, ensuring harsh environment suitability.